Involuta/Blazarang/README.md

-Dies in 5 once-damage-buffed rose hits or 2 unbuffed axrang hits + 1 unbuffed axrang explosion Has somewhat more health than a landmite, but is easier to hit since it’s a big target and can’t jump Runs significantly faster than landmites but can’t jump
+Dies in 5 once-damage-buffed rose hits or 2 unbuffed axrang hits + 1 unbuffed axrang explosion Has somewhat more health than a landmite, but is easier to hit since it’s a big target and can’t jump Runs significantly faster than landmites but can’t jump Jumping Spider is a gimmick boss that doesn’t fit the rest of the level.
+Replace it with the Megamite Gigantic thick mite with a back full of eggs like a Surinam toad, but instead of a set of holes, it’s one big hole that acts like a bowl (this makes modeling easier)
+Slowly walks on walls and floors with the same code as the procedural anim spider (instead of a nav agent, set the mite’s walk and turn inputs to make it walk around the arena)
+Periodically launches eggs from its back
+Has a weak point on its face
+Tasks:
+Decrease size of arena.
+Arena was big originally because I thought the mites should have a Helldivers 2-like open map, but now I want it to be like a claustrophobic pit nest

 Homing Instant Rethrow Rang Buff
 Add 2nd and 3rd roserang buff slots to UI